NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 ![NuGet sign in location](media/publish_NuGetSignIn.png)

-Next, you can either upload the package through the nuget.org web portal, push to nuget.org from the command line (requires `nuget.exe` 4.1.0+) , or publish as part of a CI/CD process through Visual Studio Team Services, as described in the following sections.
+Next, you can either upload the package through the nuget.org web portal, push to nuget.org from the command line (requires `nuget.exe` 4.1.0+) , or publish as part of a CI/CD process through Azure DevOps Services, as described in the following sections.

 ### Web portal: use the Upload Package tab on nuget.org